-We are exposed to fluctuations in market prices of raw materials and energy sources.
-We may use cash-settled commodity swaps to hedge the market risk associated with the purchase of certain of our raw materials and energy requirements.
-Our hedging strategy is to reduce the effect on earnings from the price volatility of these various commodity exposures, including timing differences between when we incur raw material commodity costs and when we receive sales surcharges from our customers based on those raw materials.
-Independent of any hedging activities, price changes in any of these commodity markets could negatively affect operating costs.
+We are exposed to price risk associated with fluctuations in the market prices of purchased raw materials and energy sources and the sales price of certain steel products.
+We may use cash-settled commodity purchase swaps to hedge the market risk associated with the purchase of certain of our raw materials and energy requirements and cash-settled sales swaps to hedge the sales price risk of certain steel products.
+Our hedging strategy is to reduce the effect on earnings from the price volatility of these various exposures.

-Our commodity contracts are designated as cash flow hedges for accounting purposes, and we record the gains and losses for the derivatives in Accumulated other comprehensive income until we reclassify them into Cost of goods sold when we recognize the associated underlying operating costs.
+Our commodity purchase swaps are designated as cash flow hedges for accounting purposes, and we record the gains and losses for the derivatives in Accumulated other comprehensive income until we reclassify them into Cost of goods sold when we recognize the associated underlying operating costs.
+Impacts of our designated commodity purchase swaps are reflected within Other, net in the Statements of Consolidated Cash Flows.
 Refer to NOTE 17 - ACCUMULATED OTHER COMPREHENSIVE INCOME (LOSS) for further information.

-Our commodity contracts are classified as Level 2 as values were determined using a market approach based upon quoted prices for similar assets in active markets or other inputs that were observable.
+Our commodity purchase swaps are classified as Level 2 as values were determined using a market approach based upon quoted prices for similar assets in active markets or other inputs that were observable.

-The following table presents the notional amount of our outstanding hedge contracts:
+The following table presents the notional amount of our outstanding commodity purchase swaps:

-Notional Amount Decem ber 31, Commodity Contracts Unit of Measure Maturity Dates 2023 2022 Natural Gas MMBtu January 2024 - August 2026 168,590,000 127,790,000 Electricity Megawatt hours January 2024 - October 2026 3,501,898 432,043
+Notional Amount December 31, Commodity Purchase Swaps Unit of Measure Maturity Dates 2024 2023 Natural Gas MMBtu January 2025 - August 2027 143,250,000 168,590,000 Electricity Megawatt hours January 2025 - October 2027 3,224,227 3,501,898

-At December 31, 2023, we expect to reclassify \$155 million of net losses related to our hedge contracts from Accumulated other comprehensive income into Cost of goods sold during the next 12 months.
+At December 31, 2024, we estimate \$68 million of net losses related to our commodity purchase swaps will reclassify from Accumulated other comprehensive income into Cost of goods sold during the next 12 months.
+These estimates are based on December 31, 2024 fair values, some of which will change before their actual reclassification into Cost of goods sold.